About this tutorial

 Push your layout to AISLER with just one click for instant Powerful Prototyping

-• BOM-file to import all components you have already assigned in your project
+- BOM File to import all components already assigned in your project

-• P’n’P-file to get your project ready for assembly
+- P’n’P File to prepare your project for assembly

 Manual installation